bryonbaker/maas-gitops/README.md

 Prerequisites
 -------------

-- MAAS (Metal-as-a-Service) environment accessible and configured (API endpoint + credentials).
+- MAAS (model-as-a-Service) environment accessible and configured (API endpoint + credentials).
-- A Kubernetes control plane capable of registering/bootstrapping nodes from MAAS (e.g., MetalLB + bootstrapping tooling, or an existing cluster management system that integrates MAAS).
+- A Kubernetes control plane capable of registering/bootstrapping nodes from MAAS (e.g., modelLB + bootstrapping tooling, or an existing cluster management system that integrates MAAS).
 This repo focuses on manifests, not the MAAS server itself.
 - `kubectl` and `kustomize` installed locally.
 If using ArgoCD, ArgoCD configured to point at this repo.
 - (Optional) `jq`, `yq` for quick manifest edits.